gwsetra/HolidayAPI_Technical_1/README.md

 5. **Init the PostgreSQL database using Dockerfile:**
    - Create a PostgreSQL database using dockerfile and ensure the credentials match those in the `.env` file.
+   - Follow file named guide in infra folder to help about installation

 6. **Run the Flask application:**
     ```bash